 - Have a comedian or magician pop by for 10-15 minutes to provide holiday-themed entertainment

-- A photo booth with Rudolf noses, Santa hats, giant candy canes, and the Grinch hats
+- A photo booth with Rudolph noses, Santa hats, giant candy canes, and the Grinch hats

 Support a Charity